 Use a Password Manager

-Password managers reduce password fatigue and, therefore, can help eliminate password reuse and sharing.
+Password managers such as Lastpass and password generators reduce password fatigue and, therefore, can help eliminate password reuse and sharing.
 If you’re using a password manager, then technically, you only need to remember one set of credentials—the master password to log into your password manager.

-Once you’re logged into password manager using your master password, the password manager does the rest – stores, generates, and updates passwords.
+Once you’re logged into password manager using your master password, the password manager does the rest – stores, generates, sync and updates passwords.
+Your master password is used to encrypt the stored passwords in your password vault.

 But password managers are still underused in companies.
 There are lots of password managers, but cloud-based services can be easier to deploy and administrate.
 Look for a password manager that can also work across operating systems and protects other data types, including passwords.